MOSH-Insa-Toulouse/ISS-2023-Gas-Sensor-AJB-RM/README.md

 - there is some clearance violations on the gas sensor, because we had to adopt less stricts rules to be able to route the sensor's tracks.
 - there are quite a lot of right angles on the 5V track that we were not able to eliminate but that could be problematic.
 - some angles on the PCB are acute, even if we tried to avoid them.
 - you can notice that we connected one of the non connected pins of the sensor to ISENS2 to facilitate routing.
+- there is a problem with the transistor that would disturb the placement of the arduino, it should be changed.

 # Datasheet of our gas sensor from AIME

+TODO : lien vers datasheet et sources

 # To go further

+As we did not had time to print the PCB, some obvious steps to bring our work further would be:
+- print the PCB
+- weld all the components
+- test the electrical circuits
+- write code to control the heating resistor and the potentiometer
+- create a retrocontrolled loop to manage sensor's temperature
+- test the sensor reactivity to NH<sub>3</sub> and C<sub>2</sub>H<sub>6</sub>O
+- test the whole system with Lora transmission of the data and display in the node-red application
+- enjoy a fully smart sensor ;-)

 # Conclusion

+This project was a great start to finish introduction to the world of sensors, from fabrication to integration of the data on user-friendly dashboards.
+We were able to develop or reinforce skills in various fields like Lora communication, node-red applications, or PCB design.